gtech-31/osTicket-setup/README.md

 <h2>Step 5.
 Prepare PHP and Dependencies</h2>
-<p>First, create a directory called C:\PHP on your VM.
-Next, go to the osTicket-Installation-Files folder and extract the PHP 7.3.8 zip file (php-7.3.8-nts-Win32-VC15-x86.zip) into the C:\PHP directory.
-After that, run VC_redist.x86.exe from the same folder to install the required Microsoft Visual C++ Redistributable, which is necessary for PHP to run properly on Windows.</p>
+<p>First, create a new folder called (PHP) in our C Drive directory.
+Next, go to the osTicket-Installation-Files folder and extract the PHP 7.3.8 zip file (php-7.3.8-nts-Win32-VC15-x86.zip) into the C:\PHP directory we just created.
+After that, run VC_redist.x86.exe from the osTicket Installation folder to install the required Microsoft Visual C++ Redistributable, which is necessary for PHP to run properly on Windows.</p>
 <p align="center">
   <img src="Images/canvas (15).png" width="200"/>
   <img src="Images/canvas (16).png" width="200"/>